Wevah/expression-evaluator/README.md

 A simple mathematical expression evaluator for user input.
 Generic on `ExpressionEvaluable`, with conformances for `Double`, `Float`, `Float80`, and `CGFloat`.

-(Note: This is not meant to be a high-performance library.)
+(Note: This is not meant to be a high-performance library.
+It might also ditch the protocol in favor of `Real` from the Numerics package.)

 ## Examples